gazebosim/sdf_tutorials/spec_shapes/tutorial.md

 placed in the parent link frame using a `<pose>` element.
 This allows a link to define complex geometries by composition of individual shapes with distinct visual and physical properties.
-The full documentation can be found [here](http://sdformat.org/spec?ver=1.4&elem=visual) for `<visual>` and [here](http://sdformat.org/spec?ver=1.4&elem=collision) for `<collision>`.
+The full specifications can be found [here](http://sdformat.org/spec?ver=1.4&elem=visual) for `<visual>` and [here](http://sdformat.org/spec?ver=1.4&elem=collision) for `<collision>`.